ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 <!--#/istutorial#-->

 Web applications are composed of static content like text, images, cascading style sheets, and JavaScript files.
-This tutorial [Accelerate delivery of static files using a CDN](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn) shows how to host and serve static assets (images, videos, and documents) of a website from {{site.data.keyword.cos_full_notm}} with [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai).
+The tutorial [Accelerate delivery of static files using a CDN](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn) shows how to host and serve static assets (images, videos, and documents) of a website from {{site.data.keyword.cos_full_notm}} with [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai).
 {: shortdesc}

 Applications also contain personalized and dynamically changing contents that can’t be cached at CDN.
 A common example of non-cacheable dynamic content is adding an item to a cart in an e-commerce website that might be generated from JavaScript on the base page.
 Before Dynamic Content Acceleration is available, a CDN will pass every request for a non-cacheable object through to the owner’s origin server, and pass the result back to the user.